atefs/cheat-sheets/homebrew/README.md

 > 💡 **`brew bundle` — capture and restore your entire Homebrew setup**
 > Run `brew bundle dump` to create a `Brewfile` listing every formula, cask, tap, and Mac App Store app.
 Commit it to your dotfiles repo.
 On a new machine, run `brew bundle install` to restore everything in one go.
 Add `brew bundle cleanup --force` to remove anything not in the Brewfile.

+> 💡 **`brew leaves` shows only top-level installed packages**
+> `brew list` includes every dependency. `brew leaves` lists only the formulae you explicitly installed — those not depended on by anything else.
+Combine with `brew bundle dump` to generate a minimal Brewfile.
+Run `brew autoremove` to uninstall orphaned dependencies no longer needed.

 ## 📚 Resources

 - [Homebrew documentation](https://docs.brew.sh/) — Official reference